-The National Estuarine Research Reserve System (NERRS) Science Collaborative supports end user driven collaborative research projects and integrated assessments that adopt a collaborative approach to design and implementation to meet a reserve management need.
-For more information on the current management needs of individual reserves, see the 2017 Reserve Management Needs.
+The Science Collaborative supports end user driven collaborative research projects and integrated assessments that adopt a collaborative approach to design and implementation to meet a National Estuarine Research Reserve management need.
+For more information on the current management needs of individual reserves, see the 2018 Reserve Management Needs.

 Collaborative Research - Generating science that informs decisions